Skip to content

 ← Top Stories

-Garry Tan launched Garry's List in February 2026 as a curated membership community to scale SF's recall-era playbook statewide.
-Three months later, it had shipped a Civic Impact Awards program with hundreds of nominations and a community-voted ballot — testing whether a 'citizen's union for radical centrism' can turn ad-hoc wins into permanent infrastructure before the June 2 primary.
+Garry Tan launched Garry's List in February 2026 as a curated membership community to export SF's recall-era organizing model across California.
+Six months later, it's shipped a Civic Impact Awards program with hundreds of nominations, a community-voted ballot spanning ten categories, and a public forum designed to crowdsource the November 2026 voter guide — testing whether scattered civic frustration can become permanent infrastructure.

 Read Top Post